kummahiih/python-category-equations/README.md

 Category is way to represent and generate directed networks by using sinks, sources and connections from sources to sinks.
 With the tools provided here you can create and simplify category like equations for the given connector operator.
-On the equations the underlaying '+' and '-' operations are basic set operations called union and discard  and the multiplication operator '*' connects sources to sinks.
+On the equations the underlying `+` and `-` operations are basic set operations called union and discard.
+The multiplication operator `*` connects sources to sinks.
-The equation system also has a Identity 'I' term and zerO -like termination term 'O'.
+The equation system also has a Identity `I` term and zerO -like termination term `O`.
 For futher details go https://en.wikipedia.org/wiki/Category_(mathematics)#Definition

 ## Usage

-Here our connector operation is print function called 'debug' which prints an arrow between two objects:
+Here our connector operation is print function called `debug` which prints an arrow between two objects:

     >>> debug('a', 'b')